ponty/psidialogs/README.rst

  - console
  - EasyDialogs

+Known problems:
+ - Python 3 is not supported
+ - tested only on Linux and Windows

 Some dialogs are too simple, because a common basic implementation is used where implementation is missing.